What patients and families need to know

 The outpatient rotation consists of 3 weeks in your office and 1 week of Nursery at either GWU Hospital or Holy Cross Hospital.
 The nursery week can occur anywhere within the 4 week period.

-The Children's MD curriculum must reflect the best thinking of our faculty, as informed by national and international trends and experts.
+The Children's National M.D. curriculum must reflect the best thinking of our faculty, as informed by national and international trends and experts.
 Its goals must be consistent with the expectations of postgraduate medical educators and licensing and accrediting bodies, and responsive to the public trust.